Flone-dnb/nameless-engine/README.md

 cmake -DCMAKE_BUILD_TYPE=Release .. // for release mode
 ```

-This will generate engine editor project files that you will use for development.
+This will generate project files that you will use for development.

 # Update